mucherino/teaching/GPU/shared-matrix.md

 $A$ and $B$ are randomly generated at the beginning, and used in every multiplication.
-You can change the code and have two new matrices generated for each new multiplication, but this will not have any impact on the observed performances (we won't count, of course, the increased complexity for the generation of the new matrices).
+You can change the code and have two new matrices generated for each new multiplication, but this will not have any impact on the observed performances (we won't count, of course, the additional complexity for the generation of the new matrices).

-The [CUDA code](./shared-matrix.cu) compares two kernels in charge of performing the matrix operation.
+The [CUDA code](./shared-matrix.cu) compares two kernels in charge of performing the operations on the matrices.
 The first kernel does not use the shared memory, while the second actually exploits it for enhancing the performances.
-In this page, we are going to focus only on the latter.
+In this page, we are going to focus our attention only on the latter.

-Notice that the code is based on similar assumptions (matrix size, assignment of matrix elements to threads), and it has a similar structure of the one presented in the [previous lecture](./matrix-by-matrix.md).
+Notice that the code has a similar structure, and it satisfies assumptions (matrix size, assignment of matrix elements to threads) similar to those in the code presented in the [previous lecture](./matrix-by-matrix.md).

 ## Allocating shared memory at block level

 Shared memory can only be allocated at run time (differently from what we have learned about the global memory).
 There are two possible approaches for performing this allocation.
-When the size of the memory is constant for all executions, the static approach is recommended:
+When the size of the memory is constant for all executions, the static approach is recommended.
+We can for example
+write:

 	__shared__ float shared_mem[128];